njoseph2/CS225-DSDawgs/ProjectProposal.md

 For our final project, we chose to look at the twitch-gamers dataset at http://snap.stanford.edu/data/twitch_gamers.html and investigate the viewerbase connection with streamers on the livestreaming platform.
 This dataset contains two CSV files, one of which contains viewer relations between two Twitch channels, and another which contains data on streamers such as their max view count, language, and channel id.

 Our goal is to learn more about how the Twitch community interacts with one another by using the PageRank algorithm to find which streaming channel contained the most diverse/varied Twitch community and use the force-directed graph drawing algorithms in order to showcase the Twitch communities interactivity visually.
 More specifically, we want to see which twitch gamers are the most interconnected with other gamers based on sharing at least one common viewer.

+We plan to do this through the use of a Breadth-first search (BFS) traversal.

 ## Dataset Acquisition